Country House Tijarafe

-The La Palma Tijarafe Villa with pool is located in a quiet secluded area on the sunny west side of the island, and is blessed with a fantastic view of the coast, the wooded slopes and the blue Atlantic.
-It offers its visitors plenty of room with a living area of 150 m2!
+In a high-quality and practical style furnished villa with pool in a quiet secluded area, which is blessed with a fantastic view of the coast, the wooded slopes and the blue Atlantic.
+It offers its visitors plenty of room with a living area of 150 sqm!
 Villa Tijarafe has two bedrooms, each with their own ensuite bathrooms.
 Thanks to the house’s extensive glazing, you will not only be able to enjoy amazing views all the time, but the temperature of the house also benefits from the heating effect of the glass (especially in the winter months).

 The pool is private and covered by a sliding Plexiglas cover, which creates a mild water temperature, perfect for swimming all year long.
 Facilities also include a barbecue on the terrace.
 There are many places to sit around the house on several terraces of different sizes.